Luuk99/PD-Rec/README.md

 Master thesis for the master Artificial Intelligence @ UvA (University of Amsterdam)

 This repository contains research on diversity in personalized news recommendation.
-We research the effect of diversity in personalized news recommendation.
-Both in an online and offline setting.
+We research the effect of personalized levels of diversity in personalized news recommendation.
 We use a novel re-ranking algorithm to introduce diversity to state-of-the-art news recommenders.

 ## Content

-This repository consists of the following scripts and folders:
+This repository consists of the following main scripts and folders:

-- **?**: ?.
+- **Hyperparameter Search**: this folder contains all the results from the hyperparameter search.
+- **Experimental Results**: this folder contains all the results from the experiments, ordered per experiment.
+- **Code**: this folder contains all the source code.
+- **Code/main.py**: this python file is the main file to call when running the experiments.
+- **Code/baselines.py**: this python file is the file to call when running the full diversity and random baselines.

 The accompanying thesis of this research can be found in this repository as **Thesis.pdf**.